a5221985/tutorials/Algorithms/mathematics_for_computer_science_MIT_lectures.md

 7. **Rule: Pr(A U B | C) = Pr(A | C) + Pr(B | C) - Pr(A and B | C)**
 8. Claim: If C and D = null, then Pr(A | C U D) = Pr(A | C) + Pr(A | D)?
 	1. Not true ( 1 != 2) (if A has C and D and C and D are disjoint)
+9. Events:
+	1. A = applicant is admitted
+	2. F_CS = applicant is female and CS
+	3. F_EF = application is female and EE
+	4. M_CS = application is male & CS
+	5. M_EE = applicant is male & EE

 ## Lec 20 ##
 ## Lec 21 ##